peej/tonic/README.markdown

 Passing a cache object into the Application object at construction will cause that cache to be used to read and store the resource annotation metadata rather than read it from the source code tokens.
-Tonic comes with a single cache class that stores the cache on disk.
+Tonic comes with two cache classes, one that stores the cache on disk and the other which uses the APC data store.

-Then rather than including your resource class files explicitly, the Application object will load them for you if you pass in the "load" option if it can't load the metadata from the cache.
+Then rather than including your resource class files explicitly, the Application object will load them for you based on the path stored in the cache and ignore the "load" configuration option.

     $app = new Tonic\Application(array(
-        'load' => '../resources/*.php', // look for resource classes in here 'cache' => new Tonic\MetadataCache('/tmp/tonic.cache') // use the metadata cache
+        'load' => '../resources/*.php', // look for resource classes in here 'cache' => new Tonic\MetadataCacheFile('/tmp/tonic.cache') // use the metadata cache
     ));